 - August 15 - April 15: The MYHockey default system start and completion dates for the fall/winter season.
 Exceptions to these dates are noted below

-- September 15: No non-league/non-tournament game played by an Ontario Midget AAA team prior to this date are allowed
+- September 1: No game played by a Canadian or Michigan team prior to this date are allowed

 - October 15: No Minn-Kota games played by winter town teams prior to this date are allowed